emax-77/Cycling-Club/README.md

 # Cyclo-Tourist Club / Member and event management, club treasury

-This Django project is a platform to manage members, club events, and club treasury.
 The aim of the project is to create an application for the management of club members, club treasury, publication of club events with the possibility of registration of members for individual club events, and some other features.

 # Latest updates